Project profile — Access to Judicial Services in Haiti

 Results achieved

-Results achieved at the end of the project (June 2024) include: (1) provided support to Haiti's Office de la Protection du Citoyen (Office for the Protection of Citizens) to strengthen its capacity to better document human rights violations.
-This helped to facilitate the effective processing of complaints from 9,546 people; (2) supported more than 10,000 individuals (including 3,155 women) to benefited from legal services.
-This is done through mobile clinics in more rural regions; (3) provided psychosocial services and legal aid to more than 3,000 people; (4) supported 76 students (48 women) through an internship or mentoring programme to deepen their knowledge.
-Also supported 826 people (347 women) through a training programme on strategic litigation, to be better equipped to defend human rights victims and create new laws and precedents; (5) provided legal support for the release of 122 people (7 women) from illegal and arbitrary detention; (6) sensitized more than 16,653 people (including 8,843 women and 1,680 minors) about their human rights; (7) organised training for 1,003 people (382 women) working in the justice and human rights sector.
-These include representatives of civil society organisations, lawyers, health workers, journalists and community groups, to equip them better to identify and document abuses, in particular by providing them with more information on how the justice system works and the remedies available; and (8) supported 189 women and 2 minors in filing investigation requests for victims of gang rape.
+Results achieved at the end of the project (June 2024): (1) provided support to Haiti's Office de la Protection du Citoyen (Office for the Protection of Citizens) to better document human rights violations.
+This support helped facilitate the effective processing of complaints from 9,546 people; (2) more than 10,000 individuals (including 3,155 women) benefited from legal services, particularly through mobile clinics in rural areas; (3) provided psychosocial services and legal aid to more than 3,000 people; (4) 76 law students (48 women) benefited from an internship or mentoring programme; (5) trained 826 people (347 women), including lawyers and other stakeholders working in the judicial sector on strategic litigation to create new laws and precedents and better defend human rights victims; (6) provided legal support for the release of 122 people (7 women) from illegal and arbitrary detention; (7) better informed more than 16,653 people (including 8,843 women and 1,680 minors) about their human rights; (8) organised training for 1,003 people (382 women) working in the justice and human rights sector, including representatives of civil society organisations, lawyers, health workers, journalists and community groups, to better equip them with identification and documentation of abuses; and (9) provided support to 189 women and 2 minors in filing investigation requests for victims of gang rape.

 Budget and spending